Seagate/cortx-hare/rfc/3/README.md

     disks:
       select:
         - { host: <str>, path_regex: <str> }
-    # 2) Use all available disks of all hosts for this pool.
+    # 2) Use all available disks of all nodes for this pool.
     #disks: all
 ```